asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Be professional with a bit of charm <!-- omit in toc -->

 Provide enough information to start using our products.
 Get straight to the point and be direct.
 Be helpful, but not intrusive.
-Hint the exciting possibilities ahead, then step back and observe.
+Hint at the exciting possibilities ahead, then step back and observe.
 Provide clear, useful content and build friendships.
 Use universally understandable language to ensure inclusivity.